 Please review these detailed instructions and requirements for applying to the Ph.D. program in Community and Behavioral Health.
 (MPH in Community and Behavioral Health applicants should review the MPH admissions page.)

 The department bases admissions decisions on:

-- An applicant’s academic potential as demonstrated through grade point average, test scores and academic and professional references
+- An applicant’s academic potential as demonstrated through grade point average, as well as academic and professional references

 - An applicant’s motivation and interest in an area of community and behavioral health as demonstrated by prior experience and the statement of purpose.
 In addition, Ph.D. admissions decisions are strongly affected by an applicant’s fit with the research interests of the Community and Behavioral Health faculty.